soumadittya/mnist_classifier/README.md

         - Then the image is passed to the model for predictions using the command ('cnn.predict(<image>)')
         - Then the function prints the predicted digit.
         - The image which has been given to the function is displayed using matplotlib library.

+  There are two folders in the root directory:

+  1. data_own: